Updated: 30th January 2022

-Life jackets can be rented for a couple of dollars here for those who may be nervous, but the currents only really get stronger towards the small waterfall inside.
+If you haven’t brought your own, then life jackets can be rented for a couple of dollars here for those who may be nervous, but the currents only really get stronger towards the small waterfall inside.
 It’s a five-minute swim from the start, a small pool-like area, through the moss-covered gorge to get to the little waterfall inside.

 Canyoning in Dominica

 If you want to up the ante on your gorge experience, then going Canyoning whether on an easier or advanced level is one of the best adventure experiences you can do in Dominica.